Resolve-Philly/Methodology-Template/Template Markdown.md

 -   [Tool](URL) --- *Describe what the tool was used for*

 > [!NOTE]
 > I recommend including the key add-ons that you will always use in your analysis, with a quick explanation of what that tool does.
-You can also create a section that lists common add-ons and what they do or API access keys you'll need to use them,
+You can also create a section that lists common add-ons and what they do or API access keys you'll need to use them.

 ## Cleaning